holmari/gerritstats/README.md

 ## How to execute: HTML output

 The default output of the tool is HTML.
+A demo of the HTML output is available at http://gerritstats-demo.firebaseapp.com

 This will generate a set of HTML files that include graphs and charts, such as a proximity graph of the developers, based on how many review comments they write to each other, as well as a per-developer page that lists all their review